Josh Naylor Player Props: Guardians vs. White Sox

-The Cleveland Guardians and Josh Naylor, who went 3-for-4 with a double last time out, take on Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+The Cleveland Guardians, including Josh Naylor (.368 slugging percentage in past 10 games, including no homers), battle starting pitcher Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-He strung together three hits (going 3-for-4 with a double) in his last game against the White Sox.
+He had a one-hit showing in his most recent game (1-for-4) against the White Sox.

 Josh Naylor Game Info & Props vs. the White Sox